chipxsd/stream-based-sync/stream-based-sync.md

 sample app idea for a little.
 To narrow down the requirements for this app, let's say that the light switch state has to be shared across devices via TCP/IP network.
-I pointed out TCP/IP network because there are also other technologies and protocols we could use that provide close proximity communication to achieve this (such as Bluetooth, AdHoc WiFi, Multi-peer Connectivity on Apple devices, etc.).
+I pointed out TCP/IP network because there are also other technologies and protocols we could use which provide close proximity communication to achieve this (such as Bluetooth, AdHoc WiFi, Multi-peer Connectivity on Apple devices, etc.).